 The greatest of the gods celebrate their high deeds in halls that are known far and wide throughout the nine realms.
 These are the most famous of them all.

 Bilskirnir, ‘Lightning Bolt’, Hall of Thor

-Thor, the strongest of all the gods holds a court in a building known as the Bilskirnir which is not only the largest in all of Asgard, but the largest structure ever created in any of the nine realms.
-The Bilskirnir is not merely a hall but a vast compound composed of no less than 540 halls in total.
+Thor, the strongest of all the gods holds a court in a building known as the Bilskirnir.
+This is not only the largest of the halls in Asgard, but the largest structure ever created in any of the nine realms.
+The Bilskirnir is not merely a hall, it has in fact no less than 540 rooms in total.

 Holy is the land,

 which I see lying,

 to Æsir and Afar near;

 Thor shall dwell

 Thor dwells here with the lovely Sif and their children.
 Their abode is in the district of Asgard known as Thrudvang meaning ‘World-strength’.
 Sometimes the name of Thrudvang, Thrudvangr, or Thrudheimr is given to the halls themselves.